On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions

-The Abuaf-Ueda flop is a $7$-dimensional flop related to $G_2$ homogeneous spaces.
-The derived equivalence for this flop is first proved by Ueda using mutations of semi-orthogonal decompositions.
-In this article, we give an alternative proof for the derived equivalence in which we use tilting bundles.
-Our proof also show the existence of non-commutative crepant resolutions of the singularity appearing in the flopping contraction.
-We also give some results on moduli spaces of finite-length modules over our non-commutative crepant resolution.
+\Abstract{The Abuaf--Ueda flop is a 7-dimensional flop related to $G_2$ homogeneous spaces.
+The derived equivalence for this flop was first proved by Ueda using mutations of semi-orthogonal decompositions.
+In this article, we give an alternative proof for the derived equivalence using tilting bundles.
+Our proof also shows the existence of a non-commutative crepant resolution of the singularity appearing in the flopping contraction.
+We~also give some results on moduli spaces of finite-length modules over this non-commutative crepant resolution.}